OSNews: Function

-Besides its main site, OSNews detects hundreds of mobile browsers and handsets and redirects them to a specially formatted cHTML version of the website at mobile.osnews.com.
+Besides its main site, OSNews previously detected hundreds of mobile browsers and handsets and redirected them to a specially formatted cHTML version of the website at mobile.osnews.com.
 Eugenia Loli-Queru, the author of this script, open sourced it in 2008.

 The editors contribute original articles and manage the submissions of news bits, articles, editorial comments and reviews that are submitted by readers.
 OSNews serves daily 275,000 page views on average (as of October 2005).

 Like other technology news sites such as Slashdot, it has a free user/subscription model, and allows viewers to add commentary to articles.
 In 2005, OSNews published version 3 of its website, which includes an all-new commenting engine.
 Instead of reporting comments to moderators, this system now relies on votes.
 Readers can vote comments up or down, and readers can set a score threshold, which can eliminate the down-voted comments from view.

 In late 2007, version 4 was launched, which completely overhauled the backend of the website, and was followed by version 4.1 which added a brand new theme and look to the website.

 On February 12, 2007, managing editor Thom Holwerda published the 1.0 version of the OSNews Style Guide.
 This style guide is licensed under a Creative Commons license so that other websites and publications can use and adapt the guide to their liking.
 OSNews is one of the few sites of its kind with such a style guide.

 In January 2008, Thom Holwerda launched Focus Shift, a webcomic based on the various news items OSNews carries.
 Focus Shift was updated tri-weekly, until it was discontinued in mid-2008.